 First part: The pictures.

 Now the exciting part; this is why we got into this marathon: to make 24 amazing pictures in one day.

 The Goal of the 24 Hour Project is to document “the human condition” in a day in our city and share the images with the world.
 But what is “the human condition”? you may ask.
-Everything that shows we are humans (and not trees): emotions, conversations, discussions, hugs, fights, kisses, struggle, joy, laughter, etc.
+Everything that shows that we, the humansm are the same around the world: emotions, conversations, discussions, hugs, fights, kisses, struggle, joy, laughter, etc.